kennedykubiak/kennedykubiak/README.md

 - Hi, I'm Kennedy Kubiak
 - I'm intersted in frontend and backend Web Developement as well as Machine Learning.
 - I'm graduating this semester with a CS degree and will be working as a Software Engineer for Experian in Web Developement.
 - My project idea is a platform to help people decide where they want to live.
-It will provide info on what is like to live in different areas.

 # GitHub Stats

 ![](https://github-readme-stats.vercel.app/api?username=kennedykubiak&theme=dark&hide_border=true&include_all_commits=false&card_width=437)<br/>
 ![](https://nirzak-streak-stats.vercel.app/?user=kennedykubiak&theme=dark&hide_border=true&card_width=437)<br/>
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=kennedykubiak&theme=dark&hide_border=true&include_all_commits=false&layout=compact&card_width=437)<br/>

 <!--